Courses Req. for PhD

 Working on Research in the Wooster Greenhouse

-Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first autumn semester
+Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first semester of enrollment (AU or SP).

 Colloquium and Seminar requirement: (HCS 7890 1 cr repeatable).
 Students will enroll in HCS 7890 a minimum of two times: The first of these should occur by the second semester of enrollment, during which the student will present a Colloquium describing his or her research proposal.
 The second and subsequent enrollments can be any semester thereafter.

-Research requirement: (HCS 8999 1-12 cr, repeatable).
+Research requirement: (HCS 8998 and HCS 8999 1-12 cr, repeatable).
 Students undertake innovative, timely research projects as a major component of the total graduate program.
-Enrollment in HCS 8999 (Research) provides credit for the research experience.
-Research Proposals are considered HCS 8999 activity and they should be submitted to the GSC by the end of the third semester of enrollment for Ph.D. students.
+Enrollment in HCS 8998 (Research) provides credit for the pre-candidacy research experience.
+Research Proposals are considered HCS 8998 activity and are submitted as part of enrollment in HCS 7890 (above) by the end of the third semester of enrollment for Ph.D. students.
+HCS 8999 is intended for post-candidacy research following completion of the candidacy exam.
+Enrollment in HCS 8999 (post-candidacy Research) follows successful completion of the candidacy exam and is generally for 3 cr.

 Submission of Publication Requirement: All students will submit a publication to a peer-reviewed journal.